 I was 14 years old when I learned how to wakeboard.
-Snowboarding wasn’t around then.
-But it is similar to snowboarding in some ways, but there are many differences.
+Snowboarding wasn’t popular then.
+While it is similar to snowboarding in some ways, but there are many differences.

 For beginners, wakeboarding will generally be easier to learn.
 Wakeboards have fins to keep the board straight, and the rope can be leveraged for balance.
 A good boat driver will keep a constant speed and avoid obstacles for the rider.

 Whether you find wakeboarding or snowboarding harder will largely depend on your experience level in each sport.
 I learned that there are some other factors besides the riding mechanics to consider as well.

 If you’ve never stood sideways and ridden a board, wakeboarding will probably be easier to get the hang of than snowboarding.
 The only thing you really need to learn is how to stand up.
 There are a lot of good YouTube tutorials for that, like this one.

 Once you’re up, you’re wakeboarding!
 The fins on the board will keep you straight, and if the boat driver doesn’t have it out for you, he’ll keep the pace mellow.
 All you need to do is bend your knees, hang on, and enjoy the ride.